kubernetes-sigs/kustomize/proposals/11-21-krm-fn-k8s-backend.md

 1. Waiting maximum PodStartTimeout for the pod up and running
 1. using kubectl attach -q to send input and to get output
 1. deleting the created pod (deferred)

+To avoid pod name collision it's possible to use the same apporach that k8s operators follow: generate unique pod-names.
+For that purpose [this](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apiserver/pkg/storage/names/generate.go#L45) and [this](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apimachinery/pkg/util/rand/rand.go#L98) from k8s was copied to [generates pod names](https://github.com/aodinokov/kustomize/blob/k8sbackend/kyaml/fn/runtime/kubectl/kubectl.go#L266).
+There is one more strategy to avoid the collision completely - each user should use hei own namespace, that is possible to set via `--pod-kubectl-args` flag.

 One of the possible alternatives was to implement kubectl backend via k8s API instead of just simple calls to kubectl binary.
 There are pros and cons of each approach.